 While the specific disclosure requirements of Regulations S-K and S-X do not apply to offerings exempt from registration, they provide counsel with a useful reference point in determining what disclosure the SEC considers relevant or important to disclose to investors.
-Any exempt offering would be subject to the anti-fraud rules of the federal securities laws, including Section 10(b) (15 U.S.C.S. § 78j) under the Exchange Act.
+Any exempt offering would be subject to the anti-fraud rules of the federal securities laws, including Section 10(b) (15 U.S.C. § 78j) under the Exchange Act and Section 17 under the Securities Act.